Go Birding At

 Diet: Insects and spiders

 This small songbird has a brown body, a white throat, and a long, thin bill.
 They usually climb around on rack faces looking for food.
 Their call is a high ringing buzz jink.
 Their song is a cascading series of clear whistles ending with nasal hissing noises.
+View this beautiful bird in the beautiful area of Roosevelt.

 Cardinal